dearing/ellk/README.md

 [logstash-forwarder] | 0.4.0
 [kibana] | 4.1.1

 You can override any of these by passing the url for the zip/tar package, a checksum (sha256) and a version to tag it by.
-See the resource files in the libraries folder for the accepted attributes.
-See [ellktest] for examples and flexibility..
+See the resource files in the libraries folder for the accepted attributes and [ellktest] for examples and flexibility..

 TODO & Help Wanted
 ------------